-Fried cracklings season the vegetable oil, turns it golden brown and fills it with savory flavor.
+Fried cracklings season vegetable oil while frying.
+The oil turns golden brown and is loaded with savory flavor.

 Fried cracklings add delicious savory flavor to the vegetable oil in which it is cooked.